nostrumbiodiscovery/pele_platform/docs/build_docs/source/changelog/index.rst

 - Add user warnings to facilitate the system preparation

-- Introduced flexible filtering of output structures taken into account during analysis.
+- Add water sites analysis

+- New environment variables PELE_EXEC, PELE_DATA and PELE_DOCUMENTS

-- Support for conformation perturbation.
+- Fix for the site_finder randomization

-- Support for the new PELE minimum steps.
+- Support for a new PELE flag called minimum steps

-- Other minor improvements
+- Improvements in the docs

+- Version header

+- New checker for flag incompatibilities

+- New checker for input PDB files

+- Multi representative structures option

+- Frag-3.1.1 upgrade

+- Fix for atom_dist bug in biased simulations

 v1.5.1